stroxler/learn-compilers/README.md

 A couple of more specific tools that might also be handy:
 - https://www.tweag.io/blog/2023-02-16-opam-nix/ (Tweag usually has good stuff)
 - https://github.com/rizo/onix

+# Some resources to look at for ocaml + compilers

+Colin James has several projects, including an IMP compiler to llvm and some lambda calculus stuff.

+Tiger compilers:
+- fang is a really well written project
+- the llvm compiler looks really cool

+Norah Sandler's book is coming out soon, it has a C compiler.

+The Bolt compiler looks fantastic.